sematic-ai/sematic/developer-docs/README.md

 Python version using `sematic version` (as well as the Server and Client version).

-At this point, you should also deploy to one of the dev environments and execute at least one pipeline.
+At this point, you should also deploy to a cloud Dev environment using the Helm chart and execute at least one pipeline.
 You will likely also want to smoke test new features that were included in the release.